 Do not lean onto the static hand bars to stabilize yourself, as this will cause poor posture and decrease the efficacy of your workout.
 However, using the moving hand bars can increase upper body muscle activity.
 Actively push and pull them while pumping the legs for a total body workout.

-- If you have a stress fracture, you need to choose completely non-impact forms of cross-training such as swimming or water running.
+- If you have a stress fracture, you need to choose completely non-impact forms of cross-training such as swimming or pool running.

 - If it hurts, don’t do it.
 Plain and simple.

-Try one of these elliptical workouts to maintain your running fitness and beat boredom at the gym!
+Try one of these elliptical cross-training workouts for runners to maintain your running fitness and beat boredom at the gym!
 As with running, try to follow the hard-easy principle.
 If you do a hard elliptical workout on Monday, do an easy workout on Tuesday.

 Tempo Elliptical Run

 10-20 minutes easy effort at a low resistance (1-4).

-20-30 minutes at a comfortably hard effort, with moderate resistance (5-10) and focus on maintaining as close to 90 RPM as possible.
+20-30 minutes at a moderate to moderately hard effort.
+Use moderate resistance (5-10) and focus on maintaining as close to 90 RPM as possible.

 10-20 minutes easy effort at low resistance (1-4).